cipta-media/hapoid/README.md

 Usage: hapol COMMAND [OPTIONS] [ARGS]...

 Commands:
-  help                      Show this message and exit help <topic>              Display help message for the selected topic check <pofile>            Finding errors on .po file check <pofile> <options>  Finding errors on .po file with an option
+  about                     Show Hapol about message help                      Show this message and exit help <topic>              Show help message for the selected topic check <pofile>            Finding errors on .po file check <pofile> <options>  Finding errors on .po file with an option